j-a-avery/sicp/README.md

 * **4/16/22** On to chapter 2!
 Being completionist is getting in the way of learning efficiently.
 (Plus I broke the spine of my book, so page 73-74 is coming dangerously close to falling out altogether, so I want to avoid /[re]+/-reading &sect;1.3.)
 Reread 2.1, maybe revisit a problem or two, then start 2.2.
 If Chapter 1 is a [frighteningly-advanced] Scheme-based version of [what I know as] [COSC 1436-COSC-1437](https://reportcenter.highered.texas.gov/training-materials/lower-division-academic-course-guide-spring-21/ "The Texas Academic Course Guide Manual (ACGM); other states have similar systems.") &#215; topics from junior/master's-level numerical analysis, and chapter 2 looks to be a Scheme-based version of [COSC-2436](https://reportcenter.highered.texas.gov/training-materials/lower-division-academic-course-guide-spring-21/ "Also the ACGM"), then Chapters 3-5 are really the meat of what I want to get into anyway.

   Went ahead and spent all day on a progress table, and maybe 15-20 minutes? (maybe half an hour?) on a quick Python script to merge it in the middle of the readme file.
 It currently resides in a Jupyter notebook (since that's the easiest way to experiment in Python, even for non-data science tasks), so it needs to move to a Python file, shebang and everything.

+  Ugh, that's right, GitHub strips CSS from markdown.
+At this rate, I'm going to wind up putting everything in a GitHub Pages repo and writing my custom JAMstack blog compiler thing.